cjchanx/BookAGym/README.md

 - **Selenium** : Web Driver for GUI Based Unit Testing

 For internal dependencies, right click Dependencies for a particular project and add the required dependencies.

-# Backend Information
-The following section includes important information and general guidelines for contributing to this project's backend.

-# Frontend Information
-The following section includes important information and general guidelines for contributing to this project's frontend.

 # Providers Information
 Currently implemented for a MySQL database with extensible support for other databases possible.